SOCIETY AGM PROCEDURE 2022

 If anyone who is not a invalid member of a society votes in the elections of that society’s AGM, the elections will be deemed null and void by the CSC, and the election will have to be run again.

-Given the constraints imposed by the virtual format of online AGMs, the CSC will accept the results of any Society Election which is carried out on the basis of the first-past-the-post voting system*.
+Given the constraints imposed by the virtual format of online AGMs, the CSC will accept the results of any Society Election which is carried out on the basis of the first-past-the-post voting system* if you decide to run it fully online.
 This means that the person with the most votes in any ballot for any particular committee position is deemed elected.
 You can run a poll in Zoom during the AGM which is the most efficient way to hold elections at the moment.
 For ease, we would recommend collecting nominations before the AGM and creating the polls before the event.
 We’ve attached two very handy tutorials on Zoom AGMs and making polls below.

 *The CSC will accept these results even if the Society Constitution stipulates the use of a Single Transferable Vote election